 A private eye escapes his past to run a gas station in a small town, but his past catches up with him.
 Now he must return to the big city world of danger, corruption, double crosses and duplicitous dames.

-Private Investigator Mike Hammer gets involved in a murder case after he gives a lift to Christina Bailey.
-She is obviously on the run as she is barefoot and wearing nothing but a trench coat.
+A frightened woman is running barefoot on a highway, trying desperately to flag a car.
+After several cars pass her by, the woman sees another car approaching, and to make sure either the car stops, or, she's killed, she stands in the path of the oncoming car.
+Private Investigator Mike Hammer is the one at the wheel, and after almost hitting the woman, he tells her to get in.
+The woman's name is Christina Bailey.
+She is obviously on the run, being barefoot and wearing nothing but a trench coat, and the scent of fear.
 Whoever was after her eventually catches up with them.
-She has information they want but dies while being questioned.
-They fake an accident by pushing Hammer's car off the road but he survives, waking up in the hospital two weeks later.
-As he investigates Christina's death he's told by the police to stay out of it but the hard-nosed PI proceeds anyways.
+Christina has information they want, but dies while being questioned.
+The killers fake an accident by pushing Hammer's car off the road, but he survives, waking up in hospital two weeks later.
+As Mike starts to investigate Christina's death, he's told by the police to stay out of it, but, the hard-nosed private investigator proceeds anyways.
 Little did he know that Christina's secret would lead to death and destruction.Written by

 104 of 136 people found this review helpful.

 Was this review helpful to you?